TheBalikis/FirstEdge-Bank-Customer-Churn-Analysis/README.md

 ---

-## ❓ Business Problem
+##  Business Problem
-FirstEdge Bank is experiencing a critical customer retention challenge,, with Approximately 51.7% of the bank's retail customer base has churned either closed their accounts or become inactive.
-This trend directly affects the bank's ability to sustain long-term revenue growth, strengthen customer loyalty, and maximize customer lifetime value.
-Executive stakeholders-including the Chief Executive Officer, Chief Risk Officer, Head of Retail Banking, and Customer Retention team require a clearer understanding of which customers are most at risk, why they are leaving, and where intervention efforts should be prioritized.
-Customer attrition is not a one-time event but a continuous business risk that compounds over time.
-Although year-over-year churn has declined by approximately 50%, indicating encouraging progress, maintaining and improving this trend requires proactive action.
-The highest levels of churn are concentrated in the East (55.9%) and North (53.2%) regions, suggesting that regional performance, customer engagement, pricing strategy, and onboarding processes require closer evaluation to prevent further customer losses.
-The financial implications are substantial.
-Approximately ₦3 billion in customer deposits are associated with churned accounts, representing a direct revenue and balance sheet risk.
-As customer acquisition is considerably more expensive than customer retention, continued attrition particularly among customers within their first two years of banking-threatens the sustainability of the bank's growth strategy and increases the cost of replacing lost customers.
-This analysis was undertaken to identify the customer segments most vulnerable to churn, quantify the financial exposure associated with customer attrition, and uncover the key behavioral and operational factors influencing customer departures.
-Success will be measured by reducing the overall churn rate from 51.7% to below 35% within the next 12 months, decreasing inactivity among customers aged 46–55, increasing product adoption during customers' first two years with the bank, and reducing churn in the East and North regions by at least 10 percentage points.
+FirstEdge Bank is losing customers at a rate it cannot afford to ignore.
+More than half (51.7%) of its retail customers have either closed their accounts or become inactive, placing approximately ₦3 billion in customer deposits at risk.
+Customer churn is no longer just a retention issue—it has become a financial and growth challenge.

+The bank also lacks clear visibility into who is leaving, why they are leaving, and where the problem is most severe.
+Churn is highest in the East (55.9%) and North (53.2%) regions, making it difficult to focus retention efforts where they will have the greatest impact.
+Although churn has fallen by 50% year over year, the overall churn rate remains far above an acceptable level.

+The cost of replacing a customer is significantly higher than the cost of retaining one.
+Every customer who leaves represents lost deposits, reduced opportunities to sell additional products, and additional acquisition costs.
+The risk is even greater among customers in their first two years, where the bank is losing relationships before they have had time to generate long-term value.

+This project was undertaken to answer three business questions:
+- Which customers are most likely to churn?
+- What factors are driving customer attrition?
+-  Where should retention efforts be focused first?

+Success will be measured by reducing overall churn to below 35%, lowering churn in the East and North regions, improving retention within the 46–55 age segment, and increasing average product adoption among new customers.

+**Problem Classification:** Diagnostic & Strategic

+**Primary Business Value:** Revenue Protection & Customer Retention

 ---